RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 ## Next
-1. `SecureString` is Windows cryptography only according to https://github.com/PowerShell/PowerShell/issues/1654 ... what is next?
+1. Parameter `-PSCredential` doesn't work because of `SecureString` being Windows cryptography only according to https://github.com/PowerShell/PowerShell/issues/1654 ... what is next?
 Needs alignment with https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-release-candidate-2/
     1. Also a `New-IshSession` scheduled task code sample like in the past using Windows-only `ConvertTo-SecureString` is required, perhaps over Secret Management.
 1. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
 For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
 Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.
 1. Consider build.props, and script